gotson/komga-website/website/docs/guides/kmreader.md

 - Instant sync to your Komga server while reading
 - Offline progress stored locally and synced when connection restores
+- Optional incognito mode keeps progress off the server when needed

 ## Platform Support